Rights Respecting School

 School Council & Rights Respecting Team

 The team below have been elected by their classmates and are looking forward to working on a range of areas this year.
-A big focus for them will be helping the school to achieve the Climate Friendly School Award by July 2024.
-Their main actions to work on are as follows:

-1. To reduce food waste at lunchtimes in school
+- Reduce food waste in school

 THE RIGHTS OF THE CHILD Article 29: